 Planning a trip to Cactus League Spring Training in Arizona?
-Here’s everything you need to know for an awesome trip!
+This helpful guide covers everything a baseball lover needs to know for an awesome vacation!

-A spring training trip is the perfect excuse to watch your favorite baseball team play a few no-stress games … while escaping somewhere warm and sunny while you’re at it.
+A spring training trip is the perfect excuse to watch your favorite baseball team play a few no-stress games ... all while enjoying an amazing vacation somewhere warm and sunny while you're at it.
 Sounds pretty awesome, right?

 During spring training, Major League Baseball teams hold a series of practices and exhibition games, which allows them to try out new players and practice existing players before the regular season starts.